symfony/symfony-docs/components/filesystem.rst

 Chmod
 ~~~~~

 Chmod is used to change the mode of a file.
-The third argument is a boolean
+The fourth argument is a boolean
 recursive option::

     // set the mode of the video to 0600